francois-vincent/clingon/README.rst

 keyword parameters, they have default values (like the 4 last parameters above).
 As you can see, the Python parameter semantics is easily mapped onto a sound command line semantics, very close to the Posix standard.
 Of course you must respect python variable naming rules.
-For option names, '\_' are converted to '-'.
+Option names are lower cased and '\_' are converted to '-', such that a python option 'GLOBAL' is converted to CLI option '--global' and 'make_link' is converted to '--make-link'.

 You can specify the script system return code by returning an integer value.
 Any ``return x`` in the decorated function, with x an integer,